McTano/hello-world/README.md

 # hello-world
-My First Repository.

 Hello, This is McTano talking.
-I'm learning Python now, and I'll be posting some of my experiments here.
+I'll be posting some of my experiments here as I learn to code.